avo-hq/docs/src/2.0/dashboards.md

 We found ourselves in the position to add a few cards that were actually the same card but with a slight difference.
 Ex: Have one `Users count` card and another `Active users count` card.
 They both count users, but the latter has an `active: true` condition applied.

-Before, we'd have to duplicate that card and make that slight modification to the `query` block but end up with duplicated boilerplate code.
+Before, we'd have to duplicate that card and make that slight modification to the `query` method but end up with duplicated boilerplate code.
 For those scenarios, we created the `options`... card option.
 It allows you to essentially send arbitrary options to the card from the parent like so.

 ```ruby{6-8}